 Some instructors asked me how this related.
 Below is the answer I gave them:

-“Most people blame others when they are pushed into a corner.
-It makes it easier for them.
-Most people are like that – although of course no one will admit it.
+"Most people blame others when they are pushed into a corner.
+It makes it easier for themselves.
+That's how most people are – although of course no one wants to admit it."

-Most people feel self-loathing when they are confronted with "the innermost secrets" that they do or have done but haven't done anything about because it's too painful, or they've blamed others, to market themselves at the expense of others.
+Most people feel self-hatred when they are confronted with the "innermost secrets" that they do or have done but have not done anything about because it is too painful, or they have blamed others for marketing themselves at the expense of others.

-It is always easier to blame others if you have not been good enough, or to assert yourself in other ways, often at the expense of others.
-This is increasing the more self-aware you become, until you “know yourself 100 %” by Menkyo – in Yakami language 5th dan, Menkyo.
+It is always easier to blame others if you have not been good enough, or asserted yourself in other ways, often at the expense of others.
+This increases the more aware you become of yourself, until you “know yourself 100 % ‟ by Menkyo – in Yakami language 5th dan, Menkyo.

 In newspapers, books and interviews, it is pointed out that willingness to change and self-development is a must in today's world, both business-wise, work-wise, in schools, kindergartens and nurseries, and also in the cultural and sporting associations.

-We all have to keep up with the times to survive.
-But it has also led to a certain mental fatigue in the face of the changing trends and demands on how we all have to be in order to be "up on the beat and in the loop".
-Along with the communication and transport options, the world has become considerably smaller.
+We all have to keep up with the times in order to survive.
+But this has also led to a certain mental fatigue with the changing trends and demands on how we all have to be to be “up to the beat and in the loop”.
+In line with communication and transport options, the world has become considerably smaller.
 This also applies to the spread of self-staging, image care and own branding.
-Today it is everyday life for most people, where before it was first reserved for kings, emperors, presidents and prime ministers, later politicians, business leaders, entertainers, idols and other people with social influence, and now the turn has come to the next level in the conscious self-staging chain; all of us "ordinary" people.
+Today it is everyday life for most people, where before it was reserved for Kings, emperors, presidents and prime ministers, later politicians, business leaders, entertainers, idols and other people with social influence, and now it is the turn of the next link in the chain of conscious self-staging; all of us “ordinary” people.

 I have trained an incredible number of people over the past 20 years.
 People have passed to 9.kyu to 6.dan.
 And people have dumped to 9.kyu to 6.dan.
 Dumping people is never nice, because you really want them to pass.
 Because in its innermost meaning, dumping means that you are not good enough - yet.

-From 9-4.kyu this is technically concrete.
-3-1.kyu there may be a minor ego blow and some stop.
-On the 1st-3rd, a major ego-crush comes and many people reevaluate their priorities and self-perception.
-4-6.dan, here you can feel that you are losing your "personality", the ego fracture is of gigantic dimensions, and many choose to cover this up by belittling, slandering, ridiculing or undermining the person who dumped them, about or down-prioritizing , extra will to complete next time, or they want to "start their own system within the system", where they decide or control the criteria and they are "king or queen".
+From 9-4.kyu this is technically emphasized.
+3-1.kyu there may be a minor ego-break and some stop.
+1-3.dan comes a major ego-break and many reevaluate their priorities and self-perception.
+4-6.dan, here you can feel you are losing your "personality", the ego-break is of gigantic dimensions, and many choose to cover this up by belittling, smearing, ridiculing or undermining the person who dumped them, or downgrading, extra will to complete the next time, or they want to "start their own system within the system", where they determine or control the criteria, and they are "king or queen".

-After Menkyo Kaiden, this is a non-issue, as a practitioner becomes totally indifferent to degrees.
+After Menkyo Kaiden, this is a non-issue, as a practitioner becomes completely indifferent to degrees.
 Degrees will only be a pat on the back and something that means more to others than yourself.
-You will be the "real thing", open and not hiding anything others could benefit from if they want it.
+You will be the “real thing”, open and not hiding anything that others could benefit from if they wanted it.

-This has been the case for centuries, but in ancient Japan, on the other hand, only the best survived, so the "false goods" died quickly, or quickly re-evaluated their behavior and statements.
+This has been the case for centuries, but in ancient Japan, only the best survived, so the "fake goods" died quickly, or quickly reevaluated their behavior and statements.

-That consequence is not there today, and most people today place more importance on the outside than the inside, - and there are plenty of "teachers" who will support them in this illusion or illusion.
+That consequence does not exist today, and most people today place more emphasis on the exterior than the interior – and there are plenty of “teachers” who would be happy to support them in this illusion or glamour.

-It spreads like rings in the water, so when the water meets the "real thing" you rather sail around it than stop and go ashore.
-Therefore, Minouchi Sensei (BUIDO's founder) said that Budo had reached the low level today.
+It spreads like rings in the water, so when the water meets the "real thing" you would rather sail around it than stop and go ashore.
+That is why Minouchi Sensei (BUIDO's founder) said that Budo had reached its low point today.

 Article 6 of 8